SaiVignesh45/Classroom_2/README.md

-# Project Name: EduConnect (Educational Messaging & Assignments Platform)
+# Project Name: Classroom

 ## Overview

 Hey everyone!
-We're super excited to share our new educational project called EduConnect.
+We're super excited to share our new educational project called Classroom.
 It's basically a messaging system between teachers and students with some assignment features thrown in for good measure.
 So far, we've managed to get the login working and assignments being saved.

 We know this is still very much in development mode right now – just enough functionality to show how cool it could be once finished.
-Our main goal was to create a proof-of-concept that demonstrates what EduConnect could become with proper planning!
+Our main goal was to create a proof-of-concept that demonstrates what Classroom could become with proper planning!

 ## Current Features